 JavaScript 101: Implicit Type Coercion

-When writing programs, it’s important to know how to compare values to each other - by doing this we can control an applications flow.
+When writing programs, its important to know how to compare values to each other.
+By doing this we can control an applications flow.
 We know that Javascript has types, but how does it compare each type to another value of a different type?
 Or a value of the same type?
-This is where JavaScripts’ implicit type coercion comes in.
-String Coercion
+This is where implicit type coercion comes in.
+And where your debugging sessions get significantly longer.

 Consider the following situation: